-Directed by Hondo’s John Farrow, the Mexico-set adventure Plunder of the Sun (1953) stars Glenn Ford as an American tourist enmeshed with smugglers/British imports Patricia Medina and Francis L. Sullivan.
+Directed by Hondo’s John Farrow, the mostly Mexico-set adventure Plunder of the Sun (1953) stars Glenn Ford as an American insurance man who becomes enmeshed with archeological artifact smuggler Francis L. Sullivan.

-Also in the cast: Track of the Cat actress Diana Lynn, Eduardo Noriega (unrelated to the Open Your Eyes actor), and Douglas Dumbrille.
+Also in the cast: Track of the Cat actress Diana Lynn, Patricia Medina as a potential femme fatale (what is her actual relationship with Sullivan’s collector/smuggler?), Eduardo Noriega (unrelated to the Open Your Eyes actor), and Douglas Dumbrille.
 Jonathan Latimer adapted David F. Dodge’s novel, which actually takes place in Peru.

 As found in Ronald L. Davis’ Duke: The Life and Image of John Wayne, Glenn Ford’s less-than-pleasant experience working with John Farrow led him to turn down the lead in Hondo.

 The low-budget Ring of Fear (1954) was the second and final film directed by Hondo screenwriter James Edward Grant.

 The circus-set mystery yarn presents hunter and circus impresario Clyde Beatty as himself, author Mickey Spillane as himself, and former Warner Bros. star Pat O’Brien (Angels with Dirty Faces, Cowboy from Brooklyn) as the circus manager.
 Spillane is supposed to have drastically rewritten the original screenplay credited to Grant, The High and the Mighty actor Paul Fix, and Philip MacDonald (Rebecca).